Gil Wierschke still missing: "The wondering is hard to deal with"

 His daughter April says, "Unlike what Alzheimers is portrayed as, he was coherent.
 He knew who he was, who his family was, where they lived, etc." He had trouble dressing himself, preparing a meal, and navigating somewhere.
 But he didn't get mad about it.

-A nationwide alert was sent out through NAMUS, the National Missing and Unidentified Persons System, on August 27, but posters and social media posts were distributed widely.
+A nationwide alert was sent out through NAMUS, the National Missing and Unidentified Persons System, on August 27, and posters and social media posts were distributed widely.

 His family says, "He was known to walk long distances and may have just wanted to take a walk...
 No one knows if someone picked him up and gave him a ride."